 I responded, desperate to be sure everyone around me would be aware: “I wouldn’t know how often these things happen.
 I haven’t been on a bus since I was a child,” wanting to distance myself from the experience and remain a dispassionate observer.
 And then I added: “I believe it will be the last time.”

-An hour and a half after we stopped, another bus pulled up, this one far from empty — filled, in fact, with far more bodies with vacant faces seemingly unsympathetic to the idea of crowding the bus a little more than with vacant seats.
-I completed the rest of my journey next to a woman who grunted when I wished her good afternoon, then rolled over to sleep the rest of the way to Indianapolis, and across from Chatty Cathy the geography maven.
+An hour and a half after we stopped, another bus pulled up, this one far from empty — filled, in fact, with far more bodies with vacant faces belonging to persons who were seemingly unsympathetic to the idea of crowding the bus a little more than with vacant seats.
+I completed the rest of my journey next to a surly young woman who grunted when I wished her good afternoon, then rolled over to sleep the rest of the way to Indianapolis, and across from Chatty Cathy the geography maven.

 Related articles by Zemanta